saransh710/AS_AI_ML/README.md

 2.4 Operating Environment
 The system should be compatible with the following:

+Operating System: NA
+Hardware Requirements: na
-Operating System: [Specify the supported operating systems] Hardware Requirements: [Specify the minimum hardware requirements] 2.5 Design and Implementation Constraints
+2.5 Design and Implementation Constraints
 The system should be implemented using Python programming language.
 Required Python packages: numpy, pandas, scikit-learn.